spirit-island-builder/spirit-island-builder/docs/instructions.md

   - **X**: Deletes the current Growth Group & all of its Growth Actions
 - **Growth Actions** are the individual growth actions, such as gaining energy or adding a presence.
 How to write these actions are detailed below.
   - Add Growth Action: Adds an additional Growth Action to the Group.
+  - ↻: Refreshes the current growth set on the preview (without updating the whole preview).
   - Remove: Deletes the Growth Action.

 #### Supported Growth Actions